 3. Insecure use of cloud services

-Cloud misconfigurations costs businesses trillions of dollars every year.
+Cloud security misconfigurations costs businesses trillions of dollars every year.
 According to the Ponemon Institute, close to 33.4 billion records have been exposed due to cloud misconfigurations in the last two years – an astronomical sum that is estimated to have cost organisations around $5trillion.

 In many cases, breaches occur not because of any sophisticated hacking activity, but because databases and cloud storage buckets are not configured securely and are left publicly accessible.
 Once company which fell victim to a cloud misconfiguration breach is Virgin Media, which is reported to have left personal information relating to over 900,000 customers accessible online.